 Stress counselling helps to learn how the brain gets triggered and the consequent emotional and physiological responses.
 We all know, for example, the expression of an “adrenaline rush”.
 Under stress, the body pumps cortisol and adrenaline through the bloodstream creating a temporary state of hyper-vigilance.

-Often, it is at this later stage that people dealing with these challenges seek stress management and counselling.
+Often, at this later stage, people dealing with these challenges seek stress management and stress counselling.

-Early individual and relational experiences contribute to our own individual level of resilience or vulnerability to stress.
-At Leone Centre, we work with the understanding that every person’s symptoms and experience of stress will be different; we use CBT (Cognitive Behavioural Therapy) and individual psychotherapy to explore and the root causes of stress and anxiety as well as working with EFT and Matrix Re-Imprinting.
+Early individual and relational experiences contribute to our resilience or vulnerability to stress.
+At Leone Centre, we work with the understanding that every person’s symptoms and experience of stress will be different; we use CBT (Cognitive Behavioural Therapy) and individual psychotherapy to explore the root causes of stress and anxiety as well as work with EFT and Matrix Re-Imprinting.